-Spicy Shrimp Jambalaya Quinoa Recipe is a great cold weather recipe.
-It’s spicy, flavorful and comforting.
+Spicy Shrimp Jambalaya Quinoa Recipe is a great, comfort food recipe.
+It’s spicy, flavorful, and comforting.
 Plus, it’s very simple to make, the hardest part is allowing it to simmer for a few hours.
 Now, you can cut down on the simmer time, but it does get better the longer it simmers.
 It’s just one of those recipes.

 Substituting quinoa in recipes for rice or pasta is a great way to pack extra protein into your diet.
 I follow the package directions for cooking the quinoa, except I cook it 3 to 4 minutes longer than suggested.

 Quinoa is a complete protein containing all nine essential amino acids.
 It’s light, fluffy and is a great substitute for rice and pasta in recipes.